reynn/jenkins-workflows/markdown/index.md

 ## Contributing

-We welcome any and all contributions we do ask that you take a look at the [CONTRIBUTING.md](contributing) for more information.
+We welcome your contributions and request that you please make sure that you look at the [contributing guidelines](contributing) before contributing.
+If you have a question on a feature proposal, or a bug fix that you'd like to address, please create an issue so that contributors can discuss and collaborate.